joedanz/cf-project-tracker/trunk/install/README.txt

 mofify the settings for the guest account to determine which projects are accessible.

+THANKS:
+To Ray Camden for his great RSS.cfc used to create RSS activity feeds To Mark Mandel for getting the SVNKit and JavaLoader stuff working To Jeffry Houser and Jeff Coughlin for their many suggestions

 FEEDBACK?
 Please email joe@ajaxcf.com with any suggestions or other feedback.
 My wishlist, should you be inclined, is located at: